yaya2devops/xpindacloud/Certifications!/README.md

 Highly excited to dive into more Cloud and learn as much as I can about these powerful tools and platforms.

-I am confident that the skills and knowledge I'll gain further will be invaluable in my career and will help me to better serve my clients and customers.
+I am confident that the skills and knowledge I'll gain further will be invaluable in my career and will help me to better serve the world.
 </details>

 > Look into my personal [Azure account](https://az-dash.yahya-abulhaj.dev/)